 Ya te habías levantado antes de que llegáramos.

-You already had gotten up before we arrived.
+You had already gotten up before we arrived.

 This tense is used to describe a past action which had occurred before another past action took place.
-It is used somewhat more in Spanish than in English, where it is often replaced by the simple past tense.
-This same substitution occurs in Spanish, too, although not yet to the extent to which it does in English.
+It is used somewhat more in Spanish than in English, where it is often replaced by the simple past tense ("They first wrote the letter in Spanish, and then translated it into English.")
+This same substitution takes place in Spanish, too, although not yet to the extent to which it does in English.